- What is the difference between Physics 40 and Physics 41?

 an emeritus professor of Physics at CCSF.
 Neither course has a math

-prerequisite although ratios and some simple algebra are used.
+prerequisite although ratios and some simple algebra are used so there

-Equations are used as guides for thinking and not for "plug and
+adivseries.
+Equations are used as guides for thinking and not for

 Conceptual Physics covers topics in physics including motion, forces, energy, heat, sound, light and nuclear physics.
 Conceptual Physical Science covers a shorter version of the physics topics in addition to topics in Chemistry, Earth Science, and Astronomy.